kamel-beloula/Horiseon-code-refactor/README.md

 ## Installation

-In order to visualise the application you will only need a web browser, which usually comes pre-installed on every nerwork device.
+In order to visualise the application you will only need a web browser, which usually comes pre-installed on every device that can access the internet.

 If you need to download one, you can dowmload [**Google Chrome**](https://www.google.co.uk/chrome/).